 360-degree feedback allows you to compare your self-assessment to the evaluation others have made of your performance.

 The 360-degree feedback method isn’t perfect in every way, however.
 Some of the drawbacks include:

 The 360-degree feedback method is a great way to put a finger on the pulse of an organization and see how things are going from a variety of different perspectives.
-After all, everyone has a unique point of view that they can add to the table and this is a good way to even get customers to leave reviews.
+After all, everyone has a unique point of view that they can add to the table, and this is a good way even to get customers to leave reviews.

 To make 360 a success, however, the survey needs to be well-thought-out and co-created, or at least informed, by the heads of the organization.
 It should also have a specific aim and be based on previous years’ work and feedback.

 There should be a clear context for the survey, with clear, sharable outcomes.
 The aim should always involve improving how the team operates, and the survey should be totally confidential for both secure business communications and to elicit honest responses from respondents.

 With a well-defined 360-degree feedback system in place, you and your team are paving the way for increased awareness, boosted confidence among colleagues, and empowered leaders and employees.

 Subscribe to Beyond The Desk to get insights, important dates, and a healthy dose of HR fun straight to your inbox.Subscribe here